lidofinance/lido-improvement-proposals/LIPS/lip-14.md

 ## Abstract
 We propose to implement a rate limiting mechanics by using the following conventions:

-- Staking can be paused completely by calling the `pauseStaking()` method
+- Staking resume/pause
-- Staking can be resumed then by calling the `resumeStaking()` method
+- Staking limit set/remove
-- Staking limit can be removed by calling the `removeStakingLimit()` method
+- Staking limit parameters

-- The rate limit is managed by two parameters:
+The rate limit is managed by two parameters:
 - `maxStakingLimit` - max amount of ETH that could be staked into the protocol to meet the limit;
 - `stakeLimitIncreasePerBlock` - speed of replenishing the staking capacity of the protocol in ETH per block.

 Thus, if the protocol reaches the limit at the beginning of the period, then the staking capacity starts gradually increasing to the `maxStakingLimit` as time passes.
 The approach prevents discrete pauses in protocol's staking ability.